great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';

 This guide will help you pass an in-memory DataFrame to an existing Checkpoint.
-This is useful if you
+This is especially useful if you already have your data in-memory due to an existing process such as a pipeline runner.

 <Prerequisites>